'His Fight Is in Russia.' Why Navalny Flew Home Straight Into Putin's Clutches

 Navalny, for one, said he never doubted he would come back to his homeland.
 “The question ‘to return or not’ never stood before me,” he said in an Instagram post on Jan.
 14. “Mainly because I never left.
 I ended up in Germany, having arrived in an intensive care box, for one reason: they tried to kill me.”

-His close colleague, Vladimir Ashurkov, executive director of the Anti-corruption Foundation living in exile in London, tells TIME that back in August he entertained the idea of discussing with Navalny how he could continue his fight from the safety of another country.
+His close colleague, Vladimir Ashurkov, executive director of the Anti-Corruption Foundation living in exile in London, tells TIME that back in August he entertained the idea of discussing with Navalny how he could continue his fight from the safety of another country.
 “But when we started talking, I understood this was not an option.
 His fight is in Russia and he did not do anything wrong,” he says.

-In August last year, Navalny was poisoned by Novichok, an internationally banned nerve agent developed in the Soviet Union and Russia, during a visit to the Siberian city of Omsk.
+In August last year, Navalny was poisoned by Novichok, an internationally banned nerve agent developed in the Soviet Union and Russia, during a visit to the Siberian city of Tomsk.
 When he emerged from his medically induced coma in Berlin, having been airlifted there from Omsk, he immediately accused Putin of being behind the attack.
 Russia has consistently denied any involvement.
 The attack prompted the E.U. and U.K. to impose sanctions—asset freezes and visa bans—against some six Russian officials and drove relations between Russia and Europe to a new low.

 A December report by the investigative news organization Bellingcat, in collaboration with independent media outlets, identified eight FSB operatives working for a clandestine unit, who according to the investigation, were behind the attack.
 By analysing cell phone and travel data, they found that these operatives had followed Navalny on more than 30 occasions since 2017.
 Eliot Higgins, founder of Bellingcat says, “We found multiple instances where this FSB team seems to have been involved in the successful assassination of other figures, and failed assassinations of some others.”

-A few days later, Navalny published phone recording on YouTube of him duping an FSB officer allegedly involved in the assasination attempt, Konstantin Kudryavtsev, into divulging how he’d tried to poison him.
+A few days later, Navalny published a phone recording on YouTube of him duping an FSB officer allegedly involved in the assasination attempt, Konstantin Kudryavtsev, into divulging how he’d tried to poison him.
 During the 49-minute conversation, in which Navalny posed as an aide, Kudryavtsev revealed that operatives poisoned him via his underpants.

-Putin, who never refers to Navalny by name, instead calling him the “Berlin patient” or a “blogger”, denied that FSB was involved.
+Putin, who never refers to Navalny by name, instead calling him the “Berlin patient” or a “blogger”, denied that the FSB was involved.
 “If they’d wanted to [poison him] then they probably would have finished the job,” he said during a press conference on Dec.
 17.

 High stakes for the Kremlin